-The wellness resource center at UHCS provides information on tanning.
-Physicians and medical staff can also provide recommendations on skin care or concerns.
+Wellness Services at UHCS provides information on tanning.
+Physicians and medical staff can also provide dermatology referals and recommendations on skin care.

 There is no such thing as a safe tan!
 Skin pigment (also called melanin), absorbs the energy of ultraviolet radiation (UV) and helps prevent harm to the skin cells.
 Tanning of the skin and the darkening of the melanin is a sign of damage.

 Those who produce little mela¬nin are most at risk of skin cancer and other risks associated with tanning.
 Factors such as age, health, and skin type also determine how an individual will be affected by UV exposure.
 People over the age of 50 and under the age of 5 are generally more sensitive to the harmful effects of UV as well as those with immune deficiencies and chronic diseases

 |Skin Type||Skin Color||Burning Affect|

 |II||White to Light Beige||Burns easily - tans minimally|

 |III||Beige||Burns moderately - tans gradually to light brown|

 |IV||Light Brown (olive)||Burns minimally - tans well to moderately brown|